metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceInterfaceConfiguration.md

 ### NewServerInstanceInterfaceConfiguration

-`func NewServerInstanceInterfaceConfiguration(revision float32, updatedTimestamp string, instanceId int32, index int32, capacityMbps int32, deployType string, deployStatus string, ) *ServerInstanceInterfaceConfiguration`
+`func NewServerInstanceInterfaceConfiguration(revision float32, label string, updatedTimestamp string, instanceId int32, index int32, capacityMbps int32, deployType string, deployStatus string, ) *ServerInstanceInterfaceConfiguration`

 NewServerInstanceInterfaceConfiguration instantiates a new ServerInstanceInterfaceConfiguration object This constructor will assign default values to properties that have it defined,